navigaitdocs/navigaitdocs.github.io/docs/audio/speaker.md

 ## Overview

-The Navi robot's speaker system is driven via **ElevenLabs cloud TTS**, streaming raw PCM audio directly to the hardware using the `sounddevice` library.
+The Navi robot's speaker system is driven via **Cloud TTS**, streaming raw PCM audio directly to the hardware using the `sounddevice` library.
 This approach is chosen for two specific reasons:

 - **Low latency** — raw PCM skips MP3 decoding entirely
 - **Instant interrupt** — the stream can be aborted mid-sentence, unlike buffered players such as MPV